hashicorp/vault-client-dotnet/docs/Auth.md

 <a name="jwtlogin"></a>
 # **JWTLogin**
-> void JWTLogin (JWTLoginRequest jWTLoginRequest, string jwtMountPath = null)
+> void JWTLogin (JWTLoginRequest jWTLoginRequest, string jwtMountPath = "jwt", TimeSpan? wrapTTL = null)

 Authenticates to Vault using a JWT (or OIDC) token.